 All teachers will provide many opportunities for students to receive grades for academic work.
-A minimum of 4 formal grades per quarter will be recorded in the gradebook for each student.
-A minimum of 10 informal grades per quarter will be recorded in the gradebook.
+A minimum of 5 formal grades per quarter will be recorded in the gradebook for each student.
+A minimum of 9 minor grades per quarter will be recorded in the gradebook (max of 27).
 Formal and major grades will have an assigned weight of 60%.
 Informal and minor grades will have an assigned weight of 40%.
 This system promotes equity in the number of opportunities students will have to demonstrate they are learning and achieving.
 Zeros amount to nothing.
 Students should not have zeros in their record.